.243 vs .308

 For tactical applications, the .308 is more popular, and is widely used by military, police, and snipers.
 However, target shooters or those looking for practice may not appreciate the greater recoil that the .308 offers.

 The prices of these rounds are quite similar, but even a small difference can add up if you are shooting many rounds.
 Both can usually be found for under a dollar per round, but the .308 Winchester has a small advantage in price.
-Both calibers have strong options in factory offerings, though these options usually have higher ballistic coefficients for the .308.
+Both calibers have strong options in factory offerings, though these options usually have higher ballistic coefficients for the .308, which means they are less affected by things like crosswinds in flight.

 Bullet diameter makes a big difference in how these two calibers can be used.
-The .243 Winchester has a 6mm diameter, while the .308 is part of the 30 caliber family.
+The .243 Winchester has a 6mm diameter, while the .308 as part of the 30 caliber family, is 7.8mm in diameter.
 The 6mm offers a sleek option often used in long-range rifles, while the 30 caliber is often used for big game hunting, precision shooting, and more.
 Still, the .243 does have the energy needed for deer and similar sized game within 200-300 yards.

 The .308 Winchester certainly does not have an unmanageable recoil for most shooters, but the .243 Winchester has a well-earned reputation for having a relatively mild recoil.
 Felt recoil can vary from shooter to shooter, but most shooters report the .243 has a substantially lower perceived recoil than the .308.
 While both calibers have similar recoil scores at lower bullet grains, at higher grains the .308 generates nearly twice the recoil energy as the .243.
 (See rifle recoil chart.)
 This can make a big difference if you are shooting long days of target practice or varmint hunting, or if you are a new shooter learning how to manage recoil without impacting accuracy.